 As a parent of a child with a neurological disorder, how can I best help my child?

-I am a graduate of Punahou School and earned an Ivy League education at Dartmouth College and my medical doctorate from Jefferson Medical College in Philadelphia.
-Following my pediatric training at Kapiolani Medical Center, I returned for my pediatric neurology fellowship at Columbia University Neurological Institute in New York.
-I was invited to serve on the Neurology National Board of Examiners, and have worked for 10 years to determine the standard of care guidelines in pediatric neurology.
+A graduate of Punahou School, I earned an Ivy League education at Dartmouth College and my medical doctorate from Jefferson Medical College in Philadelphia.
+Following my pediatric training at Kapi‛olani Medical Center, I returned for my pediatric neurology fellowship at Columbia University Neurological Institute in New York.
+I was invited to serve on the Neurology National Board of Examiners, and have worked for more than10 years to determine the standard of care guidelines in pediatric neurology.

 With the many “hats” I wear to serve our community, I have gained first-hand experience that has made me empathetic and has increased my compassion for children with neurologic disorders as well as their parents.
 Returning to Hawai‘i Nei in 1993 to care for our keiki, I speak from experience to encourage our young local talent to avoid “the brain drain” by coming home with their newly acquired education and expertise to help make our Hawaii a better place to live.